thinkSRS/srsgui/docs/create-project.rst

     inst: cg,  instruments.cg635,   CG635

-or a path from one of the Python site_package directory.
+or a path from the Python site_package directory.

 .. code-block::